Heat Pump Systems

 - Zone friendly: heat only the rooms you need to

-Also called mini-splits, cold-climate and ductless heat pumps consume far less energy than electric resistance, propane, or oil heating systems.
+Also called mini-splits, ductless heat pumps consume far less energy than electric resistance, propane, or oil heating systems.
 Typically, one heat pump per room or a multi-zone set-up is necessary for whole-home heating.
 While effective in cold weather, an air-source heat pump often requires supplemental heat on subzero days.
-To find out if heat pumps are right for your home or business, contact us.
+Find out if a heat pump is right for your home or business.

 - Lower energy bills by switching from electric resistance, propane, and oil to heat pumps